MicrosoftDocs/windows-dev-docs/hub/apps/design/controls/listview-and-gridview.md

 Data templates are the primary way you define the look of your ListView.
 They can also significantly affect performance if your list holds a large number of items.

 You can define your data template inline within the ListView or GridView definition, as shown in the preceding code, or separately in a Resources section.
-If you define it outside the ListView or GridView definition, you must give the data template an [x:Key](/windows/uwp/xaml-platform/x-key-attribute.md) attribute and assign it to the [ItemTemplate property](/uwp/api/windows.ui.xaml.controls.itemscontrol.itemtemplate) of the ListView or GridView by using that key.
+If you define it outside the ListView or GridView definition, you must give the data template an [x:Key](/windows/uwp/xaml-platform/x-key-attribute.md) attribute and assign it to the [ItemTemplate](/uwp/api/windows.ui.xaml.controls.itemscontrol.itemtemplate) property of the ListView or GridView by using that key.

 For more info and examples of how to use data templates and item containers to define the look of items in your list or grid, see [Item containers and templates](item-containers-templates.md).

 ## Change the layout of items

 When you add items to a ListView or GridView control, it automatically wraps each item in an item container and then lays out all of the item containers.
-How these item containers are laid out depends on the [ItemsPanel property](/uwp/api/windows.ui.xaml.controls.itemscontrol.itemspanel) of the control.
+How these item containers are laid out depends on the [ItemsPanel](/uwp/api/windows.ui.xaml.controls.itemscontrol.itemspanel) property of the control.

-- **ListView**, by default, uses an [ItemsStackPanel](/uwp/api/windows.ui.xaml.controls.itemsstackpanel), which produces a vertical list:
+- **ListView**, by default, uses [ItemsStackPanel](/uwp/api/windows.ui.xaml.controls.itemsstackpanel), which produces a vertical list:

   ![Screenshot of a simple list view displaying a vertical list of items.](images/listview-simple.png)

-- **GridView** uses an [ItemsWrapGrid](/uwp/api/windows.ui.xaml.controls.itemswrapgrid), which adds items horizontally, and wraps and scrolls vertically:
+- **GridView** uses [ItemsWrapGrid](/uwp/api/windows.ui.xaml.controls.itemswrapgrid), which adds items horizontally, and wraps and scrolls vertically:

    ![Screenshot of a simple grid view displaying a horizontal list of items.](images/gridview-simple.png)